mteplitski/colour-palette/README.md

 > Note: This app is a personal project and is currently unfinished!
 However, it is still available for viewing at [this link](https://colour-palette.vercel.app/).

-Create a beautiful colour palette for your web page or project!
-See colours in dark mode and light mode.
+Generate a beautiful colour palette for your web page or project!
+See colours in dark mode and light mode, and every colour scheme is accessible to colour-blind folks.

 ### Stack
 - Typescript